 This Pineapple salsa is an easy recipe that pairs so well with summer foods.
-If you love pineapple like me you will want to put this luscious fruit salsa on your grilled meats and darn near everything else too!
+If you love pineapple like me you will want to put this luscious fruit salsa on your grilled meats and darn near everything else.

 What to serve with pineapple salsa?

-This salsa goes great with light summery wines and can be served so many ways.
+This salsa goes great with light summery wines or a refreshing Blue Lagoon Cocktail and can be served so many ways.
 The pineapple adds tropical flair any dish.

 - Serve it as an appetizer with tortilla chips.